ibm-cloud-docs/transit-gateway/adding-ca.md

 # Adding a cross-account connection
 {: #adding-cross-account-connections}

-You can request connections to networks in other {{site.data.keyword.cloud_notm}} accounts, using the UI, CLI, and API.
+You can request connections to networks in other {{site.data.keyword.cloud_notm}} accounts, by using the UI, CLI, and API.
 {: shortdesc}

 ## Planning considerations
 {: #tg-ca-planning}

-Before adding a cross-account connection, take the following into consideration:
+Before you add a cross-account connection, take the following into consideration:

-* Be aware that after you connect a transit gateway to a network in another account, all resources connected to that transit gateway are accessible from the other network.
-Make sure that this is a trusted account.
+* After you connect a transit gateway to a network in another account, all resources that are connected to that transit gateway are accessible from the other network.
+Make sure that you use a trusted account.
 The following network connections are permitted as cross-account connections:

    * Classic infrastructure
    * VPC